Dreamscent/Dreamscent.github.io/_posts/2020-06-01-From-Zero-to-OSCP.md

+There are many other fantastic free resources out there, but trust me on this one; just watch Ippsec.

 ### 2.3 The PWK lab

-At this point you are ready to start the PWK course.
+At some point you will be ready to start the PWK course.
+Perhaps after going through most of the list of boxes on HackTheBox. mentioned before.
+If you got a VIP subscription and managed to get your hands dirty, all the better.

 Depending on your confidence level, you can opt for 30, 60, or 90 days of labs.
 90 is recommended for most.
 But if you have time to spare every day and are confident of rooting medium difficulty HackTheBox machines on your own, then you will probably get away with less.